stadium-software/collapse-controls/README.md

 1. Copy the CSS from the two css files into the Stylesheet in your application

 ## Customising CSS
-1. Open the CSS file called [*collabse-control-edit-variables.css*](collabse-control-edit-variables.css) from this repo
+1. Open the CSS file called [*collapsible-control-variables.css*](collapsible-control-variables.css) from this repo
 2. Adjust the variables in the *:root* element as you see fit
 3. Overwrite the file in the CSS folder of your application with the customised file